ATKoala/automated-plan-checking/README.md

 Currently, the process to verify planning parameters is to manually check pdf print outs.
 The information required is contained in the DICOM RT-PLAN files created for each treatment plan.
 The goal is a program that can directly extract the information from the DICOM file and then compare this data to a standard data set to produce a pass/fail evaluation.

+## Setting Up

+### With Anaconda

+1. Open Spyder
+2. Check the Python version.
+If it's lower than 3.6, run `conda update python` in the Spyder console.
+3. Anaconda comes with the pandas package preinstalled, but check it with `conda list pandas` in the console.
+It should look like:
+4. Lastly, install the pydicom package with `conda install -c conda-forge pydicom`

+### With command line

+It's also possible to set up directly through the command line/powershell, with "pip" the python package manager.

+1. Ensure Python 3.6 or higher with `python --version`
+2. Install **pandas** (Check if already insalled with `pip show pandas`.
+Can be installed with `pip install pandas`)
+3. Install **pydicom** (Check with `pip show pydicom`.
+Can be installed with `pip install pydicom`)

+## Installation and Usage

 To download as zip: <https://github.com/ATKoala/automated-plan-checking/archive/master.zip>

 ### Usage